felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* None
 * *Improvements*
 	* Added support for the https://schema.org/ItemList type, used by Google for its mobile carousel feature.
-	* Added a "Person Information" section to the Social and Search Optimization metabox for the https://schema.org/Person type.
+	* Added a "Person Information" section to the post Social and Search Optimization metabox for the https://schema.org/Person type.
+	* Added a "Person Information" section and "Job Title" option in the Users &gt; Your SSO settings page metabox.
 * *Bugfixes*
 	* None
 * *Developer Notes*